Tuesday, 19 January 2021

 Strange to see Donovan with a Les Paul, but this sunburst reissue was used onstage a few times.

-_______________Guitar #35 - Gibson Les Paul Standard Goldtop
+Guitar #35 - Gibson Les Paul Standard Goldtop

 In 2011 a Gibson Les Paul Standard Goldtop was signed by many of the musicians and presenters who attended the Mojo magazine Honours List Awards.
 The guitar was then auctioned for charity.
 Those who signed the guitar included Donovan, Jimmy Page, Brian Wilson, John Lydon, Ringo Starr, the Arctic Monkeys and Primal Scream.